 that, if the remark refers only to this single occasion, as he supposes it here, he accuses the words of the Lord Himself of being a just foundation for this accusation; for I have only given them without commenting on them or interpreting them.
 I know it is myself that he wishes to impeach and not the Lord, but he ought to examine the passage, and know what he is about.
 I have given the words of our Lord without interpretation, and he says that it is attributing to Him this accommodation, that it is impeaching His moral character.
 Now in this case it is His own words that would do so.
 But this is enough on this point.

 I will now point out the grave omissions in the principal point of which we treat, which are found in this pamphlet.
 Nothing is said on the teaching of the Epistle to the Hebrews.
 Why this silence?
 It is the part of the word which expressly treats of this subject.
 Nevertheless it is impossible to get one word of answer upon it.
 I do not ask that the silence should be broken.
 The silence itself says enough.
 But the reader will remark that this last pamphlet makes further advance in error where silence has not been maintained.
-We read in it: &#8220;It [that is, the temporary curse which hangs over them, the Jews] is not on account of their sins against the old covenant.&#8221; How can any one dare to say this, when the word says the contrary?
-When God has said, &#8220;I will make a new covenant with the house of Israel and the house of Judah: not according to the covenant that I made with their fathers in the day when I took them by the hand to lead them out of the land of Egypt; *because they continued not* in my covenant and I regarded them not, saith the Lord&#8221;; how dare any one say, after such a declaration from the word, that the temporary curse was not caused by their sins against the old covenant?
+We read in it: "It [that is, the temporary curse which hangs over them, the Jews] is not on account of their sins against the old covenant."
+How can any one dare to say this, when the word says the contrary?
+When God has said, "I will make a new covenant with the house of Israel and the house of Judah: not according to the covenant that I made with their fathers in the day when I took them by the hand to lead them out of the land of Egypt; *because they continued not* in my covenant and I regarded them not, saith the Lord"; how dare any one say, after such a declaration from the word, that the temporary curse was not caused by their sins against the old covenant?
 I have already called the attention of the author to these words of scripture: to say that which I have just quoted, is only to resist the truth which they teach.
 I quote yet another passage, so much the more remarkable because it is part of a discourse by which it may be said that the relations of God with this people at Jerusalem are terminated.
-I speak of @Acts 7: 42: &#8220;O ye house of Israel, have ye offered to me slain beasts and sacrifices by the space of forty years in the wilderness?
-Yea, ye took up the tabernacle of Moloch, and the star of your god Remphan, figures which ye made to worship them; and I will carry you tway beyond Babylon.&#8221; Note this word Babylon, instead of
+I speak of @Acts 7: 42: "O ye house of Israel, have ye offered to me slain beasts and sacrifices by the space of forty years in the wilderness?
+Yea, ye took up the tabernacle of Moloch, and the star of your god Remphan, figures which ye made to worship them; and I will carry you away beyond Babylon."
+Note this word Babylon, instead of

 {291}